 Early 2026 France ACPR flags AML/CTF shortcomings during on-site inspection

-April 2026 HCMC engages E&Y and KPMG to review application; still pending
+Early 2026 HCMC engages E&Y and KPMG to conduct compliance audit

-Jul 1, 2026 MiCA deadline — all EU CASPs must hold valid authorization
+Jul 1, 2026 MiCA deadline — CASP authorization required to continue EU operations

 Bottom Line